 This is a powdery and dry concentrate made of cannabis trichomes that the average cannabis user may have collecting in their grinder.

-A dry concentrate that is typically cured in a vacuum oven, giving it a whipped, airy texture.
+A dry concentrate that is typically cured in a vacuum oven, gives it a whipped, airy texture.

 An amber-like concentrate made from flash-frozen flower to preserve and processed using the BHO method and run through a closed-loop extraction.

 Rick Simpson Oil, more commonly known as RSO, is extracted from whole plant material using solvents like ethanol, after which the alcohol is evaporated off and purified leaving behind a highly concentrated thick concentrate that is usually dark in color.